CES gadget show: How watching TV will change in the 2020s

 As technology increasingly infuses our lives, more traditional companies are showing up for the Las Vegas event.
 There’s a new travel section, for example, with Delta Air Lines its largest exhibitor.

-It’s not the first time television and entertainment companies have used CES to set out a road map for TV.
-During the 2015 show, satellite TV company Dish announced a cheaper, cable-like package of TV channels delivered over the internet as fewer people, particular younger ones, sign up for cable and satellite subscriptions.
+CES has hosted previous attempts to set out a road map for TV.
+At the 2015 show, satellite TV company Dish announced a cheaper, cable-like package of TV channels delivered over the internet and intended for cord-cutters .
 Offerings from Sony, DirecTV, Google, Hulu and others soon joined Dish’s Sling TV.

-But five years later, instead of saving the television industry from “cord-cutting,” these online alternatives have been struggling, raising prices and in the case of Sony’s PlayStation Vue, shutting down altogether.
+But five years later, these online alternatives have been struggling, raising prices and in the case of Sony’s PlayStation Vue, shutting down altogether.

 So it’s on to Plan B: Owners of television channels and producers of their shows are selling Netflix-like subscription services directly to consumers.
 Disney Plus launched in November, while WarnerMedia’s HBO Max and NBCUniversal’s Peacock are coming in a few months.
 If people would rather pay for subscriptions such as Netflix instead of traditional television channels through cable packages, Disney and other media companies figure they might as well try to get some of that money directly.